CUH Logo

 How often do I need to come to the clinic?

-One of our team will discuss this with you at your first visit but we see most patients about every two weeks between 14 and 24 weeks of pregnancy.
+One of our team will discuss this with you at your first visit and you will have an individualised plan of care made.
+We see most pregnant women and people every two to four weeks depending on your risk factors and treatment.

-If the results of the monitoring up until you are 24 weeks pregnant suggest that you are not at high risk of having your baby before 34 weeks, we will discharge you from the clinic.
+If the results of the monitoring up until you are 24 weeks pregnant suggest that you are no longer at high risk of having your baby before 34 weeks, we will discharge you from the clinic.

 You will then see your midwife or obstetrician for follow-up appointments.
-If you are among the small number of women who remain at high risk, we will continue to monitor you up to 32 weeks of pregnancy.
+If you are among the small number of pregnant women and people who remain at high risk, we may continue to monitor you up to 32 weeks of pregnancy.

-What treatment will I be offered if I am at high risk of premature birth or late miscarriage?
+What treatment will I be offered if I am at high risk of late pregnancy loss or an early birth?

 There are several treatments which we may offer you up to 24 weeks of pregnancy.
 These include one or more of the following:

-Please contact us immediately and speak to a midwife if you are experiencing any of the following symptoms:
+Please contact maternity assessment (clinic 23) immediately to speak to a midwife on 01223 217217 if you are experiencing any of the following symptoms:

 • Either a slow trickle or a gush of clear or pinkish fluid from your vagina or any increase in vaginal discharge.